-Inspection of staff training records confirmed that staff completed fire safety training and fire safety drills twice annually.
+Inspection of staff training records confirmed that staff had not completed fire safety training and fire safety drills twice annually.
+This has been identified as an area of improvement under legislation.
 Records were retained of staff who participated and any learning outcomes.
-Fire safety records identified that fire-fighting equipment, fire alarm systems, emergency lighting and means of escape were checked and up-to-date basis.
+Fire safety records identified that fire-fighting equipment, fire alarm systems, emergency lighting and means of escape were checked on a regular and up-to-date basis.
 Individual residents had a completed Personal Emergency Evacuation Plan (PEEPs) in place.

-There were examples of good practice found throughout this inspection in relation to adult safeguarding, infection prevention and control and the home's environment.
+There were examples of good practice found throughout this inspection in relation to staff induction, infection prevention and control and the home's environment.